Skip to main content

 Real-time collaborative Game of Life

-A never ending simulation of Conway's Game of Life, real-time collaborative.
+A never-ending, real-time collaborative simulation of Conway's Game of Life.

-I have always been fascinated with cellular automatons, in particular with the Conway's Game of Life.
-I have seen many versions, but I have never seen a real-time collaborative version of it.
-In this small project, I bring the magic of RTC (real-time collaboration) to the Game of Life so that every single user that loads the game is interacting with the same board.
+I have always been fascinated by cellular automata, in particular by Conway's Game of Life.
+I have seen many versions, but I had never seen a real-time collaborative one.
+In this small project, I bring the magic of RTC (real-time collaboration) to the Game of Life so that every user who loads the game interacts with the same board.

-The Game of Life was created by late British mathematician John Horton Conway in his pursuit of a set of rules that could create life-like patterns.
-The game is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-Conway drastically simplified an earlier automaton by John von Neumann which contained several complex rules.
+The Game of Life was created by the late British mathematician John Horton Conway in his pursuit of a set of rules that could create life-like patterns.
+The game is a zero-player game, meaning that its evolution is determined by its initial state and requires no further input.
+Conway drastically simplified an earlier automaton by John von Neumann, which contained several complex rules.

-The Conway's model appeared on the page 120 of the October 1970's issue of the Scientific American magazine which contributed to his widespread recognition in the fields of math.
+Conway's model appeared on page 120 of the October 1970 issue of Scientific American and contributed to his widespread recognition in mathematics.

 Game of Life Rules

-Let's say we have a chessboard grid and a bunch of pawns which we will call *living cells* from now on.
-If there is a *living cell* on the board that grid square is considered to be alive.
-If its empty then that square is considered to be dead.
-These two states are can be easily represented on a computer by using the binary system, so that the equivalence ends up being **1 for a living cell** and **0 for a dead cell**.
-Now image that you randomly throw 5 living pawns on the 8x8 board and you end up in the following pattern: This is called the generation 0, to compute the next generation we will follow these 4 rules:
+Let's say we have a chessboard-like grid and a bunch of pawns that we will call *living cells* from now on.
+If there is a *living cell* on the board, that square is considered alive.
+If it's empty, that square is considered dead.
+These two states can be represented easily on a computer using the binary system, where **1 represents a living cell** and **0 represents a dead cell**.
+Now imagine that you randomly place 5 living pawns on an 8x8 board and end up with the following pattern.
+This is called generation 0.
+To compute the next generation, we follow these 4 rules:

 The rules are as follows: